stevana/coverage-guided-pbt/README.md

     isSorted (insert x xs)
 ```

+Running this property, we get some statistics about the generated data:

     >>> quickCheck prop_insert'
     OK, passed 100 tests.
     54% empty.
     27% singleton.
     19% short.

+As we can see, all of the lists that get generated are less than 3
+elemens long!
+This is perhaps not what we expected.
+However if we
+consider that precondition says that the list must be sorted, then it
+should become clear that it's unlikely to generate such longer such
+lists completely by random[^8].

+### Using coverage to guide generation

 We now have all the pieces to test the example from the
 [motivation](#motivation) section: